-H310 Mini & Full Size IT Mode Flashing
+H310 Mini IT Mode Flashing

-Boot into the Linux ISO from the ZIP.
+You should now be booted into the Linux ISO from the ZIP.
 Use the following credentials to login: user/live

 We highly recommend SSH'ing to the live ISO so you can copy/paste commands and not have to use the iDRAC virtual console.
 To do so, run the following to find the IP of the install:

 Now, still in Linux, we need to change to the root user:

 Note: For some reason, the very first boot after crossflashing the card will cause a kernel panic - I believe it's iDRAC not letting go of something (I was able to see the card put in a fault state via the debug UART when this happens).
 This only happens the first reboot after crossflashing.
 When you boot back into the live ISO and get the panic, either let it reboot itself, or use iDRAC to force a reboot.
 After that boot back into the live ISO again and all will be well.

 Programming SAS Address Back